 Step 1 — If you have a visa on arrival: Visa on Arrival counter

-Before heading to immigration, go to the Visa on Arrival counter (well marked in the hall).
-Present your passport, a passport photo, and 35 USD in cash.
-A visa will be stamped in your passport — expect 15 to 30 minutes depending on the crowd.
+Before going to immigration, head to the Visa on Arrival counter (clearly marked in the hall).
+Present your passport, a passport-sized photo, and 35 USD in cash.
+A visa will be affixed in your passport — expect 15 to 30 minutes depending on the crowd.
 If you have an e-visa, proceed directly to the next step.

 Step 2 — Immigration